doraemonidol/CS162-Moodern-Project/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-For detail guide on how to use the program please refer to the [Documentation](https://example.com) Or watch the demo video here [Moodern Demo](https://www.youtube.com/)
+For detail guide on how to use the program please refer to the [Documentation](documentations/moodern-manual-guide.pdf).

+Or watch the demo video [here](https://youtu.be/1caRDVyvWWI).

 <p align="right">(<a href="#top">back to top</a>)</p>